Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Comparing measured foliations

 \subsection{Thurston laminations and vertical foliations}

 Let $L_1, L_2$ be measured laminations or foliations on a surface $F$.
-Then $L_1$ and $L_2$ each define a pseudo-metric almost everywhere on $F$: for all $x, y \in F$ not contained in leaf of $L_i$ with atomic measure, consider the minimal transversal measure of all arcs connecting $x$ to $y$.
+Then $L_1$ and $L_2$ each define a pseudo-metric almost everywhere on $F$: for all $x, y \in F$ not contained in a leaf of $L_i$ with atomic measure, consider the minimal transversal measure of all arcs connecting $x$ to $y$.
 We say that, for $\ep > 0$, $L_1$ is $(1 + \ep, \ep)$-{\sf quasi-isometric} to $L_2$, if for almost all $x, y \in F$,

-We shall compare a measured lamination of the Thurston parametrization and a measured foliation from the Schwarzian parametrization of a $\CP^1$-surface. \begin{theorem}\Label{ThurstonLaminationAndVerticalFoliationOnDisks} For every $\ep > 0$, there is $r > 0$ with the following property: For every $C \in \PP \sqcup \PP^\ast$, then, letting $(E, V)$ be its associated flat surface, if disk $D$ in $E$ has radius less than $\frac{1}{\ep}$ and the distance between $D$ and the singular set $Z$ of $E$ is more than $r$, then the vertical foliation $V$ of $C$ is $(1 + \ep, \ep)$-quasi isometric to $\sqrt{2}$ times the Thurston lamination $L$ of $C$ on $D$. \end{theorem} \proof[Proof of Theorem \ref{ThurstonLaminationAndVerticalFoliationOnDisks}] It suffices to show the assertion when $D$ is a unite disk.
+We shall compare a measured lamination of the Thurston parametrization and a measured foliation from the Schwarzian parametrization of a $\CP^1$-surface. \begin{theorem}\Label{ThurstonLaminationAndVerticalFoliationOnDisks} For every $\ep > 0$, there is $r > 0$ with the following property: For every $C \in \PP \sqcup \PP^\ast$, then, letting $(E, V)$ be its associated flat surface, if disk $D$ in $E$ has radius less than $\frac{1}{\ep}$ and the distance between $D$ and the singular set $Z$ of $E$ is more than $r$, then the vertical foliation $V$ of $C$ is $(1 + \ep, \ep)$-quasi isometric to $\sqrt{2}$ times the Thurston lamination $L$ of $C$ on $D$. \end{theorem} \proof[Proof of Theorem \ref{ThurstonLaminationAndVerticalFoliationOnDisks}] It suffices to show the assertion when $D$ is a unit disk.
 Since $D$ contains no singular point, we can regard $D$ as a disk in $\C$ by the natural coordinates given by the quadratic differential.
 The scaled exponential map

-is a good approximation of the developing map sufficiently way from zero (\Cref{ApproximationByExponentialMap}), which was proved using Dumas' work \cite{Dumas18HolonomyLimit}).
-Let $C_0$ be the $\CP^1$-structure on $\C$ whose developing map is $\exp \sqrt{2} $.
-The next lemma immediately follows from the construction of Thurston coordinates. \begin{lemma} The Thurston lamination on $C_0$ is the vertical foliation of $\C$, whose transversal measure is given by the horizontal Euclidean distance. \end{lemma}
+is a good approximation of the developing map sufficiently away from zero (\Cref{ApproximationByExponentialMap}), which was proved using Dumas' work \cite{Dumas18HolonomyLimit}).
+Let $C_0$ be the $\CP^1$-structure on $\C$ whose developing map is $\exp (\sqrt{2}\, \ast)$.
+The next lemma immediately follows from the construction of Thurston coordinates. \begin{lemma} The Thurston lamination on $C_0$ is the vertical foliation of $\C$ with a transversal measure given by the horizontal Euclidean distance. \end{lemma}